GLOBAL MARKETS-Bond yields jump as stocks ease on investor jitters

 “At currently high valuations for developed market equities, investors should tread cautiously in what remains a top-of-cycle environment, even if rising bond yields are more likely a headwind than a precursor to a crisis,” said Alastair George, chief strategist at Edison Investment Research.

-MSCI’s gauge of stocks across the globe slipped 0.08 percent after the close after rising during the regular session.
-Stocks on Wall Street traded near break-even in a see-saw session.
+MSCI’s gauge of stocks across the globe rose 0.04 percent while stocks on Wall Street traded near break-even after both stronger losses and gains earlier in the session.

 In Europe, the STOXX 600 closed down 0.5 percent and the pan-regional FTSEurofirst 300 index lost 0.62 percent.